TatianaTylosky/launch-your-first-website/guide.md

 ###Guide Philosophy

 This guide is based on the principle of [project-driven learning](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning).
 We think learning by actually creating something is the best way there is.
 We also think everything should be as clear and painless as possible.
 Therefore throughout this guide we will use GIF images to make everything as clear as possible.
+At the end of each Steps section we'll go into detail explaining what you just did in the Theory sections.

 ###What do I need?